denysvitali/SpotifyDownloader/README.md

-# SpotifyDownloder
+# SpotifyDownloader
-A spotify Downloader
+A Spotify song and playlists downloader

 # WARNING
 The code actually is ultra dirty (provided as is) - and it's actually not a Node package